go-testfixtures/testfixtures/README.md

 of every test, the test database is cleaned and the fixture data is loaded in the database.

-The idea is running tests in a real database, instead of relying in mocks, which is boring to setup and may lead to production bugs not to being catch in the tests.
+The idea is running tests against a real database, instead of relying in mocks, which is boring to setup and may lead to production bugs not to being catch in the tests.